cargo-bins/release-rust/README.md

 If `package-sign` is `true`, then for each file in the `package-output` directory:

-- The file is signed with `cosign sign-blob`, using GitHub's OIDC identity and keyless signing.
+- The file is signed with `cosign sign-blob --yes`, using GitHub's OIDC identity and keyless signing.
+  - If signing fails, the file is skipped and an error is logged.

 _The `post-sign` hook is run (only once)._